Ayu-hack/Restaurant-Management-System/README.md

 Once both servers are running, you can access the application at `http://localhost:3000` (or the port you configured).

 ## Contributions
 Contributions are welcome!
 Please fork the repository and create a pull request for any improvements or bug fixes.
+Please refer to **CONTRIBUTING.md** before submitting a pull request.
 ## Contact
 For any questions or feedback, please reach out to **ayushtiwari578@gmail.com**